sratanjot1/HelloBOT.AI/README.md

 # HelloBOT.AI

 HelloBOT.AI is an AI-powered voice assistant that listens to prompts and responds intelligently.
-It leverages the Gemini Pro OpenAI API and Faster Whisper for speech recognition.
+It leverages the Gemini Pro 1 latest OpenAI API and Faster Whisper for speech recognition.
 The assistant activates on hearing "Hello" and processes the input to provide accurate responses.

 ## Features

 - Voice Recognition: Uses the `speech_recognition` library and `Faster Whisper` for efficient and accurate speech-to-text conversion.
-- AI Responses: Utilizes OpenAI's API to generate intelligent responses.
+- AI Responses: Utilizes the Gemini Pro 1 latest OpenAI API to generate intelligent responses.
 - Environment Management: Uses `dotenv` for managing environment variables.
 - Audio Handling: `pyaudio` for capturing and playing audio.